fuas-dverse/Trust-In-Actors/Documents/Markdown/HTTP_Security/ImportantHeaders.md

 ````

 ## Access-Control-Allow-Origin

+"The Access-Control-Allow-Origin response header indicates whether the response can be shared with requesting code from the given origin."
+It is the most significant header in the cross-origin resource sharing (CORS) specification.

 If you don't use this header, your site is protected by default by the Same Origin Policy (SOP).
 What this header does is relax this control in specified circumstances.